-AVR ATmega8535 Memories
+AVR ATmega8515 Memories

-This section describes the different memories in the ATmega8535.
-The AVR architecture has two main memory spaces, the Data Memory and the Program Memory space.
-In addition, the ATmega8535 features an EEPROM Memory for data storage.
+In-System Reprogrammable Flash Program memory This section describes the different memories in the ATmega8515.
+The AVR architecture has two main memory spaces, the Data Memory and the Program memory space.
+In addition, the ATmega8515 features an EEPROM Memory for data storage.
 All three memory spaces are linear and regular.